 Leveraging User Roles and Permissions in your Email Workflow

-- Setting different access levels for your users
+Setting different access levels for your members

 Roles determine what users can or cannot do in BEE Pro.

 To assign roles to your members, visit the Manage users section of your account.
 The link is available in the top-right drop-down menu.
 Note that this section is only available to the owner and admins.